nd1/jekyll-now/about/index.md

 I completed the Georgetown University School of Continuing Studies Certificate in Data Science as a member of the Spring 2016 cohort.

-I am a member of the [General Assembly DC Data Science Immersive](https://generalassemb.ly/education/data-science-immersive) first cohort.
+I completed the [General Assembly DC Data Science Immersive](https://generalassemb.ly/education/data-science-immersive) first cohort in July 2016.

 ### Contact me